-Louisville’s Office of Housing & Community Development (OHCD) and the Louisville Affordable Housing Trust Fund (LAHTF) have published a draft Housing Needs Assessment (HNA) that provides the city’s first in-depth analysis of housing stock across Louisville Metro.
+Louisville’s Office of Housing (formerly the Office of Housing & Community Development) and the Louisville Affordable Housing Trust Fund (LAHTF) have published a draft Housing Needs Assessment (HNA) that provides the city’s first in-depth analysis of housing stock across Louisville Metro.
 The assessment was done by Mullin & Lonergan Associates of Pittsburgh at a cost of about $100,000.

 The HNA, which will be updated every five years, was conducted to provide current, detailed housing data that helps inform potential strategies that Louisville Metro Government (LMG), the trust fund, for-profit developers and non-profit developers can use to identify potential policies and development and investment strategies to increase housing opportunities for all members of our community.

 The HNA examines data within three key spheres:

 - Health is defined by the financial stability of residents, the quality of housing stock, and the pace and typeof development activity in the housing market within each neighborhood.